-And under this structure many of the descendants of Ham are represented by haplogroups A through H on Map 3 and Map 4.
-Many of these (haplogroups A, B, and E) remain in Africa, but many do not, including haplogroup C (Asia, the Americas, Australia, and the Pacific Islands), haplogroup D (certain Asian populations), haplogroup G (small populations in the Caucasus, Middle East and Europe31), and haplogroup H (India).
-Haplogroup F itself (conventionally called F), not counting its "descendants" in the succeeding letters of the alphabet (some of ", GHIJK and HIJK (which we will now consider its ancestors) and G and H, is almost non-existent, found very occasionally in Asia and Europe.
+And under this structure the descendants of Ham are represented by haplogroups A through H on Map 3 and Map 4.
+Many of these (haplogroups A, B, and E) remain in Africa, but many do not, including haplogroup C (Asia, the Americas, Australia, and the Pacific Islands), haplogroup D (certain Asian populations), haplogroup G (small populations in the Caucasus, Middle East and Europe28), and haplogroup H (India).
+Haplogroup F itself (conventionally called F), not counting its "descendants", GHIJK and HIJK (which we will now consider ancestors) and G and H, is almost non-existent, found very occasionally in Asia and Europe.